Configure kube-proxy in Azure Kubernetes Service (AKS) (Preview)

 }

-2. Create a new cluster or update an existing cluster with the configuration file using the az aks create or az aks update command with the --kube-proxy-config parameter set to the configuration file.
+2. Create a new cluster or update an existing cluster with the configuration file using the az aks create or az aks update commands.
+Use the --kube-proxy-config parameter to specify the configuration file.

 # Create a new cluster